Usage Guide

 # Add to crontab (run daily at 9 AM)

-0 9 * * * /path/to/ghw work --once --repos owner/repo --since 1d
+0 9 * * * /path/to/ghw work --once --repo owner/repo --since 1d

 Continuous Monitoring